By using this site, you agree to the Privacy Policy and Terms of Use.

 1. Sauté onion and garlic in olive oil until soft and translucent, 6–8 minutes.

-2. Add tomatoes, simmer gently and reduce until slightly thickened, about 20–30 minutes.
+2. Add tomatoes, simmer and reduce until slightly thickened, 20–30 minutes; stir in smoked spread off the heat and adjust acidity.

 ⚠️ Pro-Caution

-Pro-Caution: Smoked sea salt spread is potent—start with half the listed amount, then taste.
-Overuse can make dishes bitter or overly smoky.
-Reduce sodium elsewhere when using the spread.
+Pro-Caution: Smoked sea salt spread is concentrated.
+Start with half the recommended amount and taste.
+Overuse can make dishes bitter or excessively smoky.
+Reduce other salt sources when the spread is present.

 Introduction